-Here at Missouri Baptist Sullivan Hospital, we are expanding and revamping our swing bed program.
-We call this program “transitional care.”
+Missouri Baptist Sullivan Hospital offers transitional care services to its patients.
 While we still care for the traditional rehab or “swing” patient, our staff has been specially trained to care for the more complex rehab patient as well.

 Transitional care is for patients who no longer need acute care, but are not ready to return to their previous living arrangements.
 This may happen for various reasons, such as the patient needs: